 Plaques are mounted below the nose of the B-52 and extend to the right and left along the Tribute Wall, arranged in sections and columns.
 Columns count up from the center, outward to the left or right.

-Find out more about the Tribute Wall, and how to get your own message included by visiting the Tribute Wall page.
+Find out more about the Vietnam Veterans Memorial Park Tribute Wall, and how you can get your own message included, by clicking the button below.